Signed in as:

 This is not a platform.

-It’s the architecture of presence.
+It’s the geometry of presence through storytelling.

-- There’s the Listening Room for the quiet witness.
+There’s the Listening Room for the quiet witness.

-- The Caretaker’s Quarters where duty meets exhaustion.
+The Caretaker’s Quarters where duty meets exhaustion.

-- The Archive full of fragments, field notes, the almost-forgotten.
+The Archive full of fragments, field notes, the almost-forgotten.

 Within these rooms, archetypes gather:

-But if you’ve ever felt unseen, over-tuned, under-heard, there’s a room for you here.
+There are many characters, and you may be more than one of them.
+You may move between roles, as we all do.
+But if you’ve ever felt unseen, over-tuned, or under-heard, there’s a room for you here.

 You don’t need to knock.
 Just enter.